 Ingredients in a product have to be listed using their “International Nomenclature of Cosmetics Ingredients” (INCI) names.
 Therefore, the ingredient names used will be the same, no matter where the product is being sold in the EU.

 If you think a cosmetic product being sold on the UK market is fake or not compliant with the law in some way, you can report it to Trading Standards via Citizens Advice.

 Trading Standards is the organisation responsible for enforcement in the UK and the Citizens Advice provides help on a wide range of consumer issues.
 However, you cannot contact Trading Standards direct and have to go via Citizens’ Advice, who will pass your complaint on to Trading Standards.

 Here are the main contact details for Citizens’ Advice:

 England and Wales: Contact Citizens’ Advice by telephone on 0808 223 1133 (freephone), online chat, or by completing an online form.
 Website: https://www.citizensadvice.org.uk/consumer/get-more-help/report-to-trading-standards/

 Northern Ireland: Contact Advice NI on 0808 802 0020 (freephone).
 Website: https://www.nidirect.gov.uk/contacts/contacts-az/advice-ni

 Find Out More

-Alternatively, there are organisations like the CTPA (Cosmetic, Toiletry and Perfumery Association), who act as the voice for the UK cosmetics industry.
+- Alternatively, there are organisations like the CTPA (Cosmetic, Toiletry and Perfumery Association), who act as the voice for the UK cosmetics industry.
 Furthermore, they have a wealth of information on their website, including Making and Supplying Cosmetics in EU and FAQs on Making Cosmetics.

 - Labelling law as per the Cosmetic Products (Safety) Regulations 2008.